Saudi-US

 boils down to the fact that Saudi Arabia needs to adopt two separate yet

-opponents while focusing and countering the above in the best possible manner
+complementary strategies: first, by challenging the above mechanism of its opponents while focusing on and countering it in the best possible manner

-the achievements it has made so far along with the highlights of what Riyadh
+worldwide.
+Secondly, present the ideology of Saudi Arabia’s Vision 2030 and the achievements it has made so far, along with highlights of what Riyadh will deliver in the coming years.

 The

 Royals.
-He has undoubtedly transformed the Kingdom’s age old image of a conservative
+He has undoubtedly transformed the Kingdom’s age-old image of a conservative

 rooted Islamic principles.